What is cheating?

 Any such case will be treated as a disciplinary matter and will be referred to the School Director of Teaching and Learning (for students on taught programmes) or the School Director of Postgraduate Research (for students on research programmes), who may impose a penalty or refer the matter to the Senate Standing Committee on Academic Misconduct (SCAM).
 SCAM then has the power to impose more severe penalties including expulsion from the University.

-You can find further information details about exam conduct and cheating in the examination arrangements document, or see the University Policy on Academic Integrity and Academic Misconduct.
+You can find further information details about exam conduct and cheating here, or see the Academic Integrity Toolkit.